codescape/jira-scrum-poker/docs/participate-in-scrum-poker-session.md

 Once all participants have provided their estimate the cards can be revealed by clicking on the `Reveal` button.

-The Scrum Poker add-on will then show the `Range of votes` and mark all participants in the `Participants` list who provided a vote for an estimate on the boundaries of all estimates.
+Scrum Poker for Jira will then show the `Range of votes` and mark all participants in the `Participants` list who provided a vote for an estimate on the boundaries of all estimates.
 This can be seen as an invitation to talk about their reason for choosing that estimate.

 ![Reveal all estimates](/images/participate-in-scrum-poker-session-reveal-estimates.png)